stanford-scs/scp-spec/draft-mazieres-dinrg-scp-03.md

 As described in (#message-envelopes), every protocol message is paired with a cryptographic hash of the sender's `SCPQuorumSet` and digitally signed.
-Inner protocol messages described in the next few sections should be understood to be received in alongside such a quorum slice specification and digital signature.
+Inner protocol messages described in the next few sections should be understood to be received alongside such a quorum slice specification and digital signature.

 ## Nomination